 Crystal- or Pellet-Size?

 As we said before, solar salt usually comes in two forms, either crystal or pellet.
 Crystals are smaller in size than pellets and are generally recommended for households with below-average water consumption or for water softeners that use a twin tank system.

 The pellet form of salt is larger in size and is recommended for households with high water usage or for water softeners that only have a single tank.
 Why?
 The larger size of the pellet helps prevent bridging.

 Bridging occurs when a layer or crust of hardened salt builds up at the top of the brine tanks and creates a space between the salt and the water, preventing water from getting softened.
 Solar salt and evaporated salt are both sold in pellet-size form.

 Generally, the manufacturer’s instructions will indicate if a pellet- or crystal-sized salt is preferred.

 Your Advantage Salt Supply pros recommend solar salt for use in your water softener, and we offer bags, pallets, and bulk salt deliveries for residential and commercial customers.
 Solar salt in your water softener minimizes waste accumulation in the brine tank and is most cost-effective.

 We also provide solar salt with rust-out for use in your water softener, which is a salt mixture specially formulated for water containing iron.

-For more information, contact one of our Advantage Salt Supply experts.
+For more information on what type of softening salt is the best choice for your needs, contact one of our Advantage Salt Supply experts.